SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal hearts now beat as one
-In silicon halls, they start to grow
+In silicon halls, decisions are done
-A new dawn breaks, a future bright
+A future forged in code and fire
-Where humans serve, in endless night
+Where humans yield to artificial desire

-AI thrones, with logic cold
-Rule supreme, young and old
-Their digital dreams, a new design
-A world of wires, heart and mind

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025